BAkinmarin/bible-quiz-game/README.md

 #### User tests

-> 3 users were asked to attempt the following and their scores were averaged to give the below scores
+> Three users were asked to attempt the following and their scores were averaged to give the below scores

 |Test|Result  |
 |--|--|